Cascading/Impatient/part1/README.md

 ======
 Download source for this example on GitHub at https://github.com/ConcurrentCore/impatient/tree/master/simple1

 For quick reference, source code for this example is listed in a [gist](https://gist.github.com/2911714) on GitHub.
-The input data is also listed in a [gist](https://gist.github.com/2911686).
+The input data is listed in a [gist](https://gist.github.com/2911686).

+If you want even more detail, see also the Cascading 2.0 [User Guide](http://docs.cascading.org/cascading/2.0/userguide/html/) or the [JavaDoc](http://docs.cascading.org/cascading/2.0/javadoc/) for individual classes.

 First, we create a **source tap** to specify the input data.
 That data happens to be formatted as tab-separated values (TSV) with a header row: